-For the basic control and status indication TiOS devices rely on a single push-button and a pair of red and green status LEDs.
-The push-button is knows as the "MD", "M", or "setup" button.
+TiOS devices rely on a single push button and a pair of red and green status LEDs for basic control and status indication.
+The push button is often referred to as the "MD," "M," or "setup" button.

 Tibbo Project System (TPS) devices, programmable serial controllers, and boards all have the LEDs and the MD button onboard.

-When the VM is executing your application the status LEDs are under the control of the pat. (pattern) object.
-Hence, your application can also use status LEDs for its own needs.
+When the VM is executing your application, the status LEDs are under the control of that pat. object, meaning that your application can also use the LEDs for its own needs.

-Finally, these LEDs play yet another set of patterns when the device is booted in the Monitor/Loader.
+These LEDs play a different set of patterns when the device is booted into the Monitor/Loader.